Limited Budget? Small Space? Open Floor Plan? Here’s How to Incorporate a Large TV in Your Home

 Creating a gallery wall around your wall-mounted TV helps to liven up the space and stops the TV from swallowing up the room.
 This is a great option for those who prefer a full and vibrant family room, as you can take the design in many different directions.

-The lively gallery wall treatment in this contemporary room take the flat-screen wall mounted TV along for the ride.
-On first look, the TV definitely feels like just another element in the display – until you turn it on and it is easily viewable by everyone in the room (courtesy Steve Hall/Wheeler Kearns Architects).
+The gallery wall treatment in this contemporary room takes the flat-screen wall mounted TV along for the ride.
+The TV feels like just another element in the display and is easily viewable by everyone in the room (photo credit: Loewe Technologies on Unsplash).

 Some homeowners choose uniform layouts with themed pictures, such as flowers or vintage records, while others opt for more complex assortments of family photographs.
 Whatever you choose, make sure you keep a bit of distance from the TV’s edges to avoid creating a cluttered and hectic look.